jtguggedal/bachelor_e1610/README.md

 This project is a bachelor thesis done by four students of electrical engineering at [The Norwegian University of Science and Technology](http://www.ntnu.edu/).
 The project utilizes the [nRF52 Development Kit](http://no.mouser.com/new/nordicsemiconductor/nordic-nrf52-dk/) (DK for short) from [Nordic Semiconductor](http://www.nordicsemi.com/), which is a versatile single-board development kit for Bluetooth® Smart, ANT and 2.4GHz proprietary applications.
 It is hardware-compatible with the Arduino Uno Revision 3 standard, so it  enables the use of 3rd-party shields that conform to this standard.

-The thesis itself is scheduled to be delivered May 25th 2016, so the publication of this project is a snapshot of the functionality to coincide with the release of [The Physical Web](https://google.github.io/physical-web/).
-Although the project is not fully completed, the main functonality is in place, and we are only missing simple lights and sound.

 [![Physical Web Car](http://i.imgur.com/bhzXKaB.png)](https://youtu.be/CvxeobtZiWY "Physical Web Car")

 A working version of the game can be found and tested [here](https://jtguggedal.github.io)